Supporting evidence

 Recommended supporting evidence

-Various documentation types can be used as supporting evidence, however applications may not be approved if they are not supported by appropriate documentary evidence.
+Various documentation types can be used as supporting evidence, however applications may not be approved if they are not supported by appropriate documentation.

 The below table outlines the recommended forms of evidence based on the event type.
 For a full list of acceptable evidence forms please see the Special Consideration Supporting Evidence Schedule.